The CUNY Academic Commons team is proud not only to use but also to contribute to a number of free software projects.

 Commons In A Box

-Commons In A Box is a WordPress plugin that makes it easy to configure a WP network that has an appearance and a feature set similar to the CUNY Academic Commons.
+Commons In A Box (CBOX) is a WordPress plugin that makes it easy to configure a WP network that has an appearance and a feature set similar to the CUNY Academic Commons.
 The core Commons In A Box plugin, as well as the theme and many of the constituent plugins in the Commons In A Box package, were originally developed, and continue to be maintained, by the CUNY Academic Commons team.
+CBOX has been funded by the Alfred P. Sloan Foundation and the NEH Office of Digital Humanities.

 BuddyPress is the WordPress plugin that powers the social functionality on the Commons.
 Two members of the CUNY Academic Commons development team, Boone Gorges and Raymond Hoh, are members of the BuddyPress core team, and a number of other members of the Commons team have contributed to BuddyPress as well.